paoloChevalier/rare-event-simulation-using-ai-weather-forecasting/README.md

 # rare-event-simulation-using-ai-weather-forecasting

 This repository contains the work from my Master’s thesis at LSCE (CNRS), supervised by Pascal Yiou and Soulivanh Thao.
-The project evaluates the viability of Artificial Intelligence Forecasting Systems (AIFS) for climate extremes.
+The project evaluates the viability of AIFS from ECMWF for climate extremes.
+Exploring whether AI-based weather forecasting models (AIFS) can replace traditional dynamical models for simulating extreme climate events.

-This project explores whether AI-based weather forecasting models (AIFS) can replace traditional dynamical models for simulating extreme climate events.
+This project

 - The first part focuses on the models physical consistency and chaotic properties, assessing the ability of AIFS-Deterministic to be physically consistent and chaotic, looking at energy transfers and using ensemble boosting (perturbed initial conditions) to evaluate Lyapunov exponents and times.
 - The second part will aim at performing rare event algorithms using AIFS.